teiband/python-plot-utilities/docs/plot_timeseries.md

 And then plot the upper bound and lower bound as shaded areas beneath the line.

 #### [Parameters]
-    time_series:
+    time_series : <pd.Series> or <pd.DataFrame>
-        a pandas Series, with index being date upper_bound, lower_bound:
+        a pandas Series, with index being date upper_bound, lower_bound : <pd.Series>
         upper/lower bounds of the time series, must have the same length as time_series
-    fig, ax:
+    fig, ax : <mpl.figure.Figure>, <mpl.axes._subplots.AxesSubplot>
         Figure and axes objects.
-        If provided, the histograms are plotted on the provided figure and axes.
-If not, a new figure and new axes are created.
+        If provided, the graph is plotted on the provided figure and axes.
+If not, a new figure and new axes are created. figsize : tuple of two scalars
-    figsize:
         figure size (width, height) in inches (fig object passed via "fig" will over override this parameter)
-    xlabel:
+    dpi : scalar
+        Screen resolution (fig object passed via "fig" will over override this parameter)
+    xlabel : <str>
         Label of X axis.
-Usually "Time" or "Date"
+Usually "Time" or "Date" ylabel : <str>
-    ylabel:
         Label of Y axis.
-Usually the meaning of the data
+Usually the meaning of the data label : <str>
-    label:
         Label of data, for plotting legends
-    color:
+    color : <str> or list or tuple
         Color of line.
-If None, let Python decide for itself.
+If None, let Python decide for itself. lw : scalar
-    lw:
-        line width of the line that represents time_series
+        line width of the line that represents time_series ls : <str>
-    ls:
-        line style of the line that represents time_series
+        line style of the line that represents time_series fontsize : scalar
-    fontsize:
-        font size of the texts in the figure
+        font size of the texts in the figure title : <str>
-    xgrid_on:
+        Figure title (optional)
+    xgrid_on : <bool>
-        Whether or not to show vertical grid lines (default: True)
+        Whether or not to show vertical grid lines (default: True) ygrid_on : <bool>
-    ygrid_on:
         Whether or not to show horizontal grid lines (default: True)
-    title:
-        Figure title (optional)
-    dpi:
-        Screen resolution (fig object passed via "fig" will over override this parameter)
-    month_grid_width:
-        the on-figure "horizontal width" that each time interval occupies.
-        This value determines how X axis labels are displayed (e.g., smaller width leads to date labels being displayed with 90 deg rotation).
-        Do not change this unless you really know what you are doing.

 #### [Returns]
     fix, ax: